robotic-esp/pdt/readme.md

 ## Formatting code

-Before submitting code to OMPL Tools, please format your code with `clang-format`.
+We format our code on a style based on [Google's style guide](https://google.github.io/styleguide/cppguide.html).
+A good way to ensure that your contribution conforms to this style is to run `clang-format` on it before committing.
 You can format a specific file with

 ```bash
 clang-format -i ./path/to/file